- Target muscle: Sternocleidomastoid

 - Use neck exercises such as the lying weighted lateral neck flexion to strengthen and build your neck.
 Having a strong neck is important, especially if you’re an athlete or engage in sports such as football, rugby, soccer, MMA, or other combative sports.
 A strong neck stabilizes your head and reduces your risk of sustaining a neck injury upon impact.
 It can also improve quality of breathing, as some neck muscles, such as the scalene muscles and sternocleidomastoid, assist in respiration.

-- See also the lying weighted neck flexion.
+- See also the lying weighted neck flexion and the seated weighted neck extension.

 Lying weighted lateral neck flexion using a head harness